nitzanadut/Exercises/Low_Level/Protostar/Format4/README.md

 **Writing The Exploit**

-We've already done a few of these format string attacks already, so we're pretty experienced.
+We've already done a few of these format string attacks already, so I'll skip some trivial parts.
 We need 3 %x to change our address with a %n.
-We need to change it to hello's address.

-0x080484b4 - exploit length = our value.
+0x080484b4(hello) - exploit_length = our_value.
 After a few tries in gdb I've constructed the following exploit.

 ```diff